 Cuban Green Salad with Avocados

 The classic green salad gets some Latin flair with the addition of black beans, caramelized onions, avocados, and lime vinaigrette.
-At Nacional 27 in Chicago, it’s served as part of the restaurant’s Cuban Christmas menu, but it’d be a great side salad for anything from roasted chicken to grilled fish.
+At Nacional 27 in Chicago, it’s served as part of the restaurant’s Cuban Christmas menu, but it’d be a great side salad for anything from grilled fish to our Cuban Sandwich recipe.

 This recipe was featured as part of our Supercharge with Superfoods photo gallery.